Support The Crespogram

 It didn't help when matters when Robert Zangrillo, the largest investor in this deal was arrested by the FBI for allegedly paying a bribe to get one of his daughters into USC.
 The word now is that he's removed himself, but what does that really mean?
 Is he out completely, or just taking a backseat until his criminal case is resolved?
 Somebody needs to explain all of that in more detail?

-Following that embarrassment came the revelation that Hardemon's Auntie Barbara had been paid as much as $20,000 to arrange a meeting between her nephew Keon and representatives of Magic City days before the commission meeting.
+Following that embarrassment came the revelation that Hardemon's Auntie Barbara to arrange a meeting between her nephew Keon and representatives of Magic City days before the commission meeting.
 A question that was not answered is whether Auntie Barbara, like all the boy lobbyists in the sandbox, will get a monthly check from the developers if the project passes.

 This is a part of the lobbying game that no one wants to talk about, much less acknowledge, but this is at the core of all of the major lobbying deals, and inside the bubble everyone knows that this is where the real money in the lobbying business is made.